Timog Avenue: History

-Timog Avenue was formerly known as South Avenue.
+Timog Avenue was formerly known as South Avenue before it was renamed to its Tagalog translation.

 The avenue forms the southern boundary of the formerly proposed 400 ha Diliman Quadrangle within the former Diliman Estate, also known as Hacienda de Tuason, purchased by the Philippine Commonwealth government in 1939 as the new capital to replace Manila.
 It was originally planned as the new city's Central Park, housing the new national government buildings (the new presidential palace, Capitol Building, and Supreme Court complex) within the 25 ha elliptical site now known as the Quezon Memorial Circle, according to the Frost Plan.
 The quadrangle is surrounded by North (Hilaga) Avenue to the north, East (Silangan) Avenue to the east, Timog (South) Avenue to the south, and West (Kanluran) Avenue to the west.
 The Diliman Quadrangle had been largely undeveloped for decades due to lack of funding.
 After several revisions, the government planners moved the city center to Novaliches due to its higher elevation.

 On April 24, 1964, the Quezon City Council renamed streets in the area commemorating the delegates of the 11th World Scout Jamboree who died in a plane crash en route to the event held in Greece the previous year.
 With this, it was to be renamed Boy Scouts Avenue, but the government disagreed.
 By 1976, the country's capital had been transferred back to Manila, with only the Quezon Memorial built on the supposed capitol site.
 In 1984, the avenue, alongside East Avenue, was renamed President Carlos P. Garcia Avenue after the former president.